-Although the use of cheques has declined over time, many people still use them to make payments, particularly when they're buying goods from another person rather than from a shop.
+The use of cheques has declined over time.
+But, many people still use them to make payments, particularly when they’re buying goods from another person rather than from a shop.

-Unlike a cheque, a banker's draft is prepaid and issued by a bank.
-In other words, you give your bank an amount of money and they issue you with a draft for that amount, which you can then give to the person you're paying.
+Unlike a cheque, a banker’s draft is prepaid and issued by a bank.
+In other words, you give your bank an amount of money and they give you a draft for that amount, which you can then give to the person you’re paying.

 Types of complaint we see

 Consumers sometimes complain to us about a cheque they’ve paid into their account, because their bank returned it unpaid (ie it “bounced”).
 In some cases, the bank may have credited the consumer’s account with the money and then later taken it back (for example, because the person who wrote the cheque didn’t have enough money in their account).

 This can be a problem if the consumer who paid in the cheque thought the payment had cleared and had therefore:

 - provided an item or service to a buyer

 Occasionally, a consumer will complain they paid in a cheque, that their bank then lost in processing.